The Good Wife season 2: Reception

 The second season of The Good Wife received critical acclaim.
-The review aggregator website Rotten Tomatoes reports a 100% certified fresh rating based on 21 reviews.
+The review aggregator website Rotten Tomatoes reports a 100% rating based on 21 reviews.
 The website's consensus reads, "The Good Wife's sophomore season explores exciting new layers of the show's meticulous mythology."
-On Metacritic, the second season of the show currently sits at an 89 out of 100, based on 8 critics, indicating "universal acclaim".
+On Metacritic, the second season of the show currently sits at an 89 out of 100, based on eight critics.